Invoca/nmap-diff/README.md

 # nmap-diff

 ## How It Works
-The scanner works by pulling the previous scan from an S3 bucket.
-The previous scan is the xml output of an nmap scan.
-The scanner then runs a new scan and a diff is made between the current scan and previous scan.
-Any ports that were opened on the previous scan and closed on the current scan will be posted to slack as a closed port.
-If there is a port that is open on the new scan and closed on the previous scan, it will be posted to slack as an opened port.
-Anything else will not be posted to slack.
-Once that is done, the current scan will be uploaded to S3 where the previous scan was located.
-On the next scan run, the cycle repeats.
+nmap-diff works by pulling the previous run from an S3 bucket as a starting point.
+The previous run is the xml output of an nmap scan. nmap-diff then starts a new scan and a diff is made between the current run and the previous run.
+Only newly closed and opened ports will be posted to Slack.
+After posting to Slack, the current nmap scan result will be uploaded to S3 replacing the previous one.

 ## Setup
 There are two ways to run the nmap server as an http server and from the command line.
 The http server requires the AWS